sansseriff/phd_thesis/pandoc_site/chapter_04/section_03_introduction.md

 <!-- maybe hold off on ppm frame stuff till later... -->

-The Deep Space Optical Communicaiton (DSOC) project managed by the Jet Propulsion Laboratory (JPL) demonstrates optical communication using PPM with the Psyche spacecraft from distances of 0.06 to 2.7 Au [@Srinivasan2023GroundReceiver].
+The Deep Space Optical Communication (DSOC) project managed by the Jet Propulsion Laboratory (JPL) demonstrates optical communication using PPM with the Psyche spacecraft from distances of 0.06 to 2.7 Au [@Srinivasan2023GroundReceiver].

 For larger M, more data may be sent with a single optical pulse or given spacecraft power budget.
 This is quantified through the photon information efficiency $c_p = C/E$ where $C$ is the link capacity